 Where the damage has been caused by a third party outside the tenant's control, the charge will be waived if reported to the police and a crime number is produced.

-In exceptional circumstances these charges can be waived or reduced.
+In exceptional circumstances some charges can be waived or reduced.

 Examples may include but are not restricted to: